MBWest/Note-Taking/Skills Enhancement Program/Unix/Notes.md

 - In the above example, we see that the directory's owner can enter the directory, rename, and remove files from within the directory.
 Members of the owner group can enter the directory but cannot create, delete, or rename files.

+### The Sticky Bit
+The sticky bit is to tell the OS to run the executable as its owner.
+Indicated by the ‘s’ instead of ‘x’
+- **-rwsrwx---**
+- This is very important to configure correctly.
+If you have a root based executable with the sticky bit set for everyone then anyone can run it as root!

 #### Permission Commands